Cover for Bodily Injury and Property Damage

 Property Damage under a CGL Policy specifically covers only tangible property and does not include any damage to electronic data.

-A Commercial General Liability Policy normally covers Defence costs and Compensatory Damages occurring on account of the following:
+A Commercial General Liability Policy normally covers Defense costs and Compensatory Damages occurring on account of the following:

 There are 2 types of Commercial General Liability Insurance Policies available in India: